Facebook Portal review: WhatsApp integration needs work

 What’s new

-The second-generation Portal made a bit of a reversion in design from the original.
-Instead of a device with speakers on the front that looks a bit like a small television, like the second-generation Amazon Echo Show, the second-generation Portal moves its speaker to the back of the device so that all you see is the screen.
+In terms of design, the second-generation Portal is a bit of a shift away from the original.
+Instead of a device with speakers on the front that looks a bit like a small television — like the second-generation Amazon Echo Show — the speakers on the second-generation Portal have been moved to the back of the device so that all you see is the screen.

 Instead of rounded edges, the second-generation Portal has sharp 90-degree dimensions akin to a photo frame.

-When inactive, a Portal device turns into a digital photo frame that draws pictures from Facebook.
+When inactive, a Portal device turns into a digital photo frame that pulls pictures from Facebook.
 This spring, Facebook opened Superframe to include some of your Instagram shots and launched a dedicated app for photo management.

-The first version of the Portal came with a cap to block the camera as well but it could be taken off and lost.
-Now the camera cover lives in the device so it can’t get lost.
-Seems like a small thing, but in my experience, people without a cap to cover the camera are prone to unplug the device out of fear that Facebook is watching them.
+The first version of the Portal came with a cap to block the camera, but the cap could be taken off and lost.
+Now the camera cover lives in the device.
+It seems like a small thing, but in my experience people without a cap to cover the camera are prone to unplugging the device out of fear that Facebook is watching them.

 Portal